 - Role-play.
 To see how the person you’re interviewing would interact with customers, role-play a typical situation, with you as the unhappy customer.
 Watch the candidate’s attitude, voice and body language.
 Is she instinctively soothing, or strident and nervous?
 Tactics for handling unhappy customers can be taught, but you want hires who can take the heat without melting.

 - Probe for problem-solving.
 Small businesses run lean, making every employee important in a crisis situation.
 You need people who can figure out what they need to do when things go wrong.
 Ask them how they would handle a hypothetical to see how they think, suggests Rygg: “You and another person are supposed to open at 10am, and the other guy, who has the key, doesn’t show up.
 What do you do?”
 Look for candidates who think on their feet and know how to get around obstacles.

 - Look for initiative.
 Rygg always wants people who get creative when resources are scarce.
 He asks candidates to describe a project or situation where they started off with limited resources and got things done.
 Donohoe specifically looks for people who are working their way through school or holding down multiple jobs: Despite their busy schedules, she says, they’re more motivated, work harder and show up reliably.

 - Seek out team players.
 Donohoe tells candidates all the down sides up front, like pooling tips and servers bussing their own tables: “I need people who don’t mind getting their hands dirty.”

 Interviewing can be a challenge, but there’s nothing better than finding the perfect fit.
-How do you hire the best of the best?
-Leave us a comment and share your secrets.
+Try our applicant tracking software to find, interview, and hire the best employees all in one place.

 8 Interview Techniques to Find the Best Employees Sam Campbell